 This bill prohibits, in Montgomery County, a lease, contract, or agreement entered into by the Maryland-National Capital Park and Planning Commission (M-NCPPC) from containing a provision that (1) authorizes an entity other than M-NCPPC to close a park or park facility; or (2) authorizes another entity to require the closure of an existing park or park facility to prevent competition.

-Passage of this bill brings accountability and transparency to the process of closing our parks and park facilities and prevents the MNCPPC from ceding its authority, to close these taxpayer funded public assets, to someone else.
+Passage of this bill brings accountability and transparency to the process of closing our parks and park facilities and prevents the M-NCPPC from ceding its authority, to close these taxpayer funded public assets, to another entity.